 Sea turtles are one of our most beloved marine animals.
 They are most visible during the nesting season, which begins in May and can oftentimes last through August or later.

 We are extremely fortunate to have the Georgia Sea Turtle Center located right here in the Golden Isles.
-The Georgia Sea Turtle Center has been a one-of-a-kind rehabilitation, research and education facility since its opening in 2007.
+The Georgia Sea Turtle Center has been a one-of-a-kind rehabilitation, research, and education facility since its opening in 2007.
 Spend an afternoon at their location on Jekyll Island and you’ll be able to visit with recuperating patients, watch a procedure through their observation window and interact with their hands-on exhibits.

 The Georgia Sea Turtle Center also releases rehabilitated turtles back into the wild.
 Keep an eye on our Festivals & Events Calendar or Facebook page to find out if any releases are coming up.
-As of December 2014, the Georgia Sea Turtle Center has treated 2,066 turtles of 21 different species!

 Join the Georgia Sea Turtle Center on one of their Turtle Walks or Nest Walks.
 Turtle walks take place at night, and while sightings are not guaranteed, the naturalist’s knowledge of the beach and real-time connection to other turtle watchers increase your odds.
 Nest walks occur later in the season, once nests begin to hatch.
 Help inspect the nest and determine how successful the hatch was.